hunterunger/gpt-cli-assistant/README.md

 python3 main.py "check what shell im using"
 ```

 It will then prompt you to set up your API key with [OpenAI](https://openai.com/api/).
-Currently it is free to use during the beta period.

 Also, it will give you an alias snippet for Alias Setup.